ValhallaAxe/odin-recipes/README.md

-This is a collection of recipes I have put together for an assignment given to me by the Odin Project.
+This is a collection of recipes I have put together for an assignment given to me by The Odin Project.
 By the end of this assignment, I will have demonstrated basic HTML website design by creating my own recipe website.
 It isn't pretty, but it has recipes!